maarten-pennings/Lego-Mindstorms/ms4/faq.md

 The pink Movement blocks control _two_ motors and _keeps them in sync_.
 If one stops (break it with your hand), the other stops as well.
 Think of a bulldozer with a left and a right track, they need to move at the same speed for the bulldozer to go straight.
 The blue motor blocks on the other hand, control one motor.
 So there is no syncing.

 The crux is the motors are kept in sync.
 You will mostly use them for driving, but you could also control two windshield wipers.
-Because they are often used for driving, we see one more unit for amount: centimeters (ok two: also inches).
+Because they are often used for driving, we see one more unit for _amount_: centimeters (ok two: also inches).
 For this to work, we need to set the circumference of the wheel.

 ![Wheel circumference](images/wheel.png)

 As we see, the standard wheel has a circumference of 175.9 mm, and indeed that is the default setting as we can see in the 7th pink block.
-The 6th block is probably evem morew important: it identifies which two ports are used for the movement motors.
+The 6th block is probably even more important: it identifies which two ports are used for the movement motors.
 Please note that A+B is different then B+A: the direction reverses.
-The 5th block is the default speed setting for the movement motors
+The 5th block is the default speed setting for the movement motors.
+This explains the last three block (5, 6, and 7), the settings blocks.

 ![Movement](images/movement.png)

-The blocks that are left are familiar.
+The blocks that are left (1-4) are familiar.
 We have two target blocks (1 and 2), where we can set the target (in cm, inch, rotations, degrees, seconds).
 We have the no-target blocks (block 3 and 4) that start and stop.
 All block have in common that we need to set the "synchronisation" between the motors.

 The first block allows forward and backward (both motors same speed), or left and right (one motor still, the other rotating).

 The second and third block allow to fine-tune the speed ratio between the wheels.
 This is a bit funny: up to 95% both motors go in the same direction, but one slower and slower (at 95% it is nearly stopped).
 However, at 100% the "slow" motor suddenly runs at full speed in reverse.

-We can also add an extension More Movement.
+We can also add an extension, properly named More Movement.

 ![More Movement](images/movement2.png)

 As with the blue blocks, now the speed is part of the blocks, overriding the default.
 The difference with blue is that we need to set the speed for both motors.
 So either there are two speed parameters, or one "steer" and one "speed".
 Also here we have blocks that use power (motor current?) instead of speed (motor RPM).

-And we have the not yet understood stop, stall or acceleration blocks.
+And I have the not yet understood stop, stall or acceleration blocks.

 ## How to update the hub firmware?